Determination of Indemnification. A determination of whether Director is entitled to indemnification under Section 5.1 shall be made:

 Determination of Indemnification.
 A determination that indemnification is available pursuant to sub sections (a) and/or (b) shall be made by the Manager(s) or, if the Manager(s) is the subject of the proceedings for which indemnification is sought, by independent counsel.

 Determination of Indemnification.
-Any indemnification under this Article X (unless ordered by a court) shall be made by the Corporation only as authorized in the specific case upon a determination that indemnification of the indemnitee is proper in the circumstances, because such person has met the applicable standard of conduct set forth in the DGCL.
-With respect to an indemnitee who is a director or officer of the Corporation at the time of such determination, such determination shall be made (i) by a majority vote of the directors who are not parties to such proceeding, even though less than a quorum, (ii) by a committee of such directors designated by majority vote of such directors, even though less than a quorum, (iii) if there are no such directors, or if such directors so direct, by independent legal counsel in a written opinion of such independent legal counsel, or (iv) by the stockholders.
+Any indemnification under Section 8.2(a) or (b) (unless ordered by a court) shall be made by the Company only as authorized in the specific case upon a determination that indemnification of the Member, Manager or Officer is proper in the circumstances because he or she has met the applicable standard of conduct set forth in Section 8.2(a) or (b), respectively.
+Such determination shall be made (i) by a majority vote of the Managers who are not parties to such action, suit or proceeding, even though less than a quorum, or (ii) if there are no such Managers, or if such Managers so direct, by independent legal counsel in a written opinion, or (iii) by the Members.